dishitamohan/Water_Quality_Prediction_Intel_OneAPI_Hackathon/README.md

 ### Based on these metrics, the XGBoost and Decision Tree models appear to perform exceptionally well, achieving perfect scores in many metrics.

+## Role of Intel® AI Analytics Toolkit (AI Kit)

+During the Intel OneAPI hackathon, the Intel Toolkit empowered us to tackle complex problems more efficiently compared to the regular sklearn library.
+Its comprehensive set of tools and optimizations allowed us to harness the full potential of modern hardware, achieving significant performance gains and accelerating my project's development.

+In summary, the Intel OneAPI Toolkit offered a comprehensive suite of tools and libraries that were finely tuned for Intel hardware.
+This gave you a significant advantage during the hackathon by improving performance, enabling parallelism, and providing detailed insights into your code's efficiency.
+While sklearn is a valuable library for machine learning and data analysis, it may not offer the same level of hardware-specific optimizations and parallel computing capabilities that the Intel Toolkit provides, making it a powerful choice for high-performance computing and accelerated development in specific domains.